AresMUSH/aresmush/game/plugins/scenes/help/index.md

 ---
 # Scenes

 The scenes system lets you spawn a room for a scene.
-You can indicate whether the scene is public (meaning anyone is invited to join) or public.
+You can indicate whether the scene is public (meaning anyone is invited to join) or private.

 ## Starting and Stopping a Scene